awslabs/aws-amplify-serverless-plugin/README.md

     * `schema.json` (the AWS AppSync schema in JSON format),
     * `graphql` (a sample GraphQL operations file for codegen),
     * `appsync` (generated code for AppSync - the format is based on the extension)
-* `appClient` is the name of the Amazon Cognito user pool app client configured within the `resources` section of the `serverless.yml` file.
-It is optional.
+* `appClient` is an optional field.
+Which can be either the name of the Amazon Cognito user pool app client configured within the `resources` section of the `serverless.yml` file or defining userPoolId, userPoolClientId, identityPoolId and (optional) clientSecret
 * `s3bucket` is the name of the S3 Bucket used for the S3 transfer utility.
 It is optional.
 If `disabled`, no S3 bucket information is written to the configuration file.
 If not included, the first non-deployed S3 bucket will be used.

 For the `appsync` type, the extension of the file is checked.
 Supported formats include `flow`, `ts` (for TypeScript), `scala`, and `swift`.